vladlpavlov/Pythagoras/roadmap.md

 * Add support for work with AWS
 * Add backward compatibility testing
 * Polish work with multiple portals (+ no-Init)
+* Add multi-portal synchronization for FnOutput-s
 * Expand work with guards, add sequencers for recursive calls
-* Add multi-portal synchronization for FnOutput-s
+* Add support for closures
+* Change the guards to 1-argument (address) functions
 * Tutorials for key features
 * Improve logging (including replacing large values with their summaries)
 * Add shadow json logging for pickled data